A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

 About zopiclone

-The brain naturally releases calming chemicals.
+The brain naturally releases chemicals (or ‘neurotransmitters’) which have a calming effect.
 One of these chemicals is called gamma-aminobutyric acid (GABA.)

-Zopiclone works by boosting the effects of GABA and this helps to calm the brain, enabling you to get to sleep.
+Zopiclone boosts the effectiveness of GABA by attaching to the parts of the brain where GABA normally works.
+This helps to calm the brain, helping you to get to sleep.

 Zopiclone and everyday life